arrow_back

 How you use Flow and Page level IVR settings depends on your use case.
 For example, if the user is dictating a number, the user will benefit from extending the timeout period so they're not cut off by the Agent at the Page level where this input occurs.
 If the user stays silent, because they may be searching for their flight number, this will allow the agent to help the user further by prompting on where to get that account number.

-Agent level Speech and IVR settings are from Agent Settings.
+Agent level Speech and IVR settings are in the Agent Settings section in the Speech and IVR tab.

 Page level IVR settings are available from the Pages list on the left of the console, also via the Page name's context menu.